TDarkShadow/iheartnewvegas/main.md

 > Disables muzzle flash lights for both player and NPCs.

 **Ending Slideshows Ultimate Edition Overhaul (Optional)**:
+- Double-click the installed mod to open the **Information...** window.
-- Open **Config\Ending Slideshows Ultimate Edition Overhaul.ini** using a text editor and make the following adjustments.
+- Click the **INI Files** tab, and make the following adjustments in **Ending Slideshows Ultimate Edition Overhaul.ini**.
+- Click on the diskette icon to save your changes.

 ```
 bTrueLonesomeRoad=1